hoovdc/MapMyRun_to_Strava_Migration-TCX_Data_Format/README.md

 ## Features
 - Parses MapMyRun export CSV to inventory all workouts.
 - Downloads TCX files using a stable, cookie-based `requests` method.
-- Validates and repairs TCX files (preserving GPS, heart rate, etc.).
+- Validates TCX files, with robust handling for workouts lacking GPS data.
-- Authenticates and uploads to Strava in gradual, managed batches.
+- Authenticates with Strava using a self-refreshing OAuth2 token.
 - Uses a local SQLite database for robust progress tracking and resume capabilities.
-- Features an automatic database migration system to handle schema changes gracefully.
-- Handles errors, rate limiting, and duplicate detection.
+- **Advanced Error Handling**: Includes intelligent backoff-and-retry for API rate limits and resilient handling of various upload errors.
+- **Proactive Duplicate Detection**: Queries Strava for existing activities to prevent unnecessary uploads, in addition to handling Strava's server-side duplicate rejection.
+- Includes a post-migration audit tool to identify potential duplicates on Strava.

 ## Prerequisites
 - Python 3.8+